jaydenaung/Terraform-AWS-TGW-Lab/README.md

 NAT_public_ip = 13.213.211.210

 ```
+Once you see the output, the terraform automation has been compeleted.

-## Observe Your AWS environment (Once Terraform is complete)
+## 4. Observe Your AWS environment (Once Terraform is complete)

-If you take a look at your AWS environment at this point, you'll notice that the following AWS resources were created by Terraform automatically (Look at the AWS network diagram).
+If you take a look at your AWS environment at this point, you'll notice that the following AWS resources have been created by Terraform automatically (Look at the AWS network diagram).

 1. VPCs
 2. Subnets